FIN2302 Financial Economics

 - distinguish and compute coupon rate, current yield, and yield to maturity

-- assess likely interest rate changes using a supply – demand model for loanable funds
+- assess likely interest rate changes using a supply – demand model for bonds and the liquidity preference framework

 - compare the different theories of the term structure of interest rates

 - compare the efficient markets hypothesis to behavioural finance

 - discuss the major factors contributing to the recent financial crisis

 - evaluate the role played by banks in the flow of funds

 - indicate the salient features of nonbank financial institutions